mbMosman/mbmosman.github.io/_posts/2020/11/2020-11-25-thanksgiving.md

 - Miyavi, who has not only brightened my life with his own music, but also made my spring/summer by sharing videos of music making with his cute daughters.
 OMG they are so cute!

 - Similarly, BTS whose music and particularly their music videos, have inspired me to get off my stay at home ass and get up and dance.
-They also have been a ray of sunshine through the summer, as they too seem to just be genuinely awesome people in addition to awesome artists.
+They also have been a ray of sunshine through the summer, as they too seem to just be genuinely awesome people in addition to amazingly talented artists.

 - All my new friends on Tandem who are patient with my wretched Japanese & Russian, and such a joy to chat with.